goss-org/goss/docs/manual.md

 ### command
 Validates the exit-status and output of a command.
-This can be used in combination with the [gjson](#gjson) matcher to create more powerful goss custom tests.
+This can be used in combination with the [gjson](#gjson) matcher to create powerful goss custom tests.

 ```yaml
 command: